 We think it’s about lone inventors, when it’s actually about communities that enable those inventors.
 It takes a village to raise an idea.
 Individual brilliance is essential, but let’s not forget that those individuals are enabled by context.

-The difference between thinking about a cool invention, and actually inventing it is a matter of convenience.
+The difference between thinking about a cool invention, and actually inventing is partly a matter of convenience.
 You're more likely to build out your idea if you know people who can help you with advice, skills, funding, and access.
 This is perhaps why computers didn't take off 2500 years ago when they were first invented.
 There wasn’t an ecosystem for computers - an active community of distributors, inventors, hackers, users, supply chains.

 Being part of a scene of people who are into something enables this convenience.
 For example, I’m not likely to come up with a cutting edge way to grow crops today if I'm not part of a community that's into things like farming or agritech or biohacking or internet-of-things.
 I might want a better crop, but I’m not aware of the issues at play, I don’t know the people who could help me develop the solution, I don’t know the people who have the problem I’m trying to solve, don’t have a direct connection to my users.